Making the Most of Legislator Visits

 Making the Ask

 Make the invitation by phone.
-Legislators expect to be contacted via the phone numbers and e-mail addresses made public on the state’s website.
+Legislators expect to be contacted via the phone numbers and email addresses made public on the state’s website.
 You may feel free to call a home number as long as you are respectful of the time of day.
-Plan to follow up with an e-mail or letter confirmation with directions.
-Non-legislative e-mail addresses (not maine.gov) are usually more reliable addresses, but unless they specify otherwise, a confirmation letter to their home via the postal service is probably the best.
+Plan to follow up with an email or letter confirmation with directions.

 What to Discuss

-If you are successful in scheduling a visit, be sure to emphasize the public benefits provided by your organization that support goals established by state and local government, such as reducing crime, improving educational opportunities, promoting quality of life and place.
-You should also emphasize your economic impact – the numbers of people (voters) employed, the services and goods you purchase supporting other businesses, the numbers of volunteers (voters) you manage in service to the community, and the ways you make your community a great place to work + raise a family.
-If your organization pays property or sales taxes, payments in lieu of taxes (PILOTs), or services in lieu of taxes (SILOTs) to your local communities, be sure to share that as well.
+If you are successful in scheduling a visit, be sure to emphasize the public benefits provided by your organization that support goals established by state and local government, like issues related to housing and homelessness, alleviating the workforce shortage (creative child care solutions, perhaps), combating climate change, and promoting quality of life and place.
+You should also emphasize your economic impact – the numbers of people (voters) employed, the services and goods you purchase supporting other businesses, the numbers of volunteers (voters) you manage in service to the community, and the ways you make your community a great place to work and raise a family.

-For some great information about the economic and social impact of the entire Maine nonprofit sector, be sure to read our “Partners in Prosperity” report which includes great stories and strong statistics about the size and make-up of the sector as well as its contribution to the economy in jobs provided and money spent.
+- For some great information about the economic and social impact of the entire Maine nonprofit sector, be sure to read our “Adding Up Impact” report.

 Be sure to follow-up your visit with a written thank you and the answers to any questions that you may not have been able to answer during the visit.
 Provide them with contact information should they have questions in the future and reiterate your offer to be of support on issues related to your areas of expertise.